hyperledger-labs/harmonia/docs/adhara/ethereum_proof_verification.md

 2. verifying that the transaction receipts root extracted from the verified block header match up with the root provided in the proof.
 3. verifying a Merkle inclusion proof for the given logs in the receipts tree.
 4. verifying the provided validator signatures over the block header containing the receipts tree root.
-5. verifying that at least half the onboarded validators' signatures are present.
+5. verifying that a super-majority (greater than or equal to 2/3) of the onboarded validators' signatures are present.

 ## Building the proof

 The encoding format of the `encodedInfo` and `encodedProof` parameters for block header event attestation proofs are described below.

 The `encodedInfo` parameter contains the combined encoding of the destination network id, the destination contract address and the event data to be used in the proof.